 Hi Beaver Turf, I live in NW Corvallis and have a large, shady, and very wet backyard.
 The soil is thick clay and gets very saturated in the winter, spring, and fall.
 The lawn was obviously planted long ago and is a patchy mix of moss, crab grass, weeds, and some unknown variety of turf grass.
 I would like to start from scratch.
 My plan is to level and cover the whole area with loam and then broadcast new seed and fertilizer.
 After this I would probably use a roller.
 Is this the best approach?
 If so, what seed variety do you recommend for our area?
 When is the best time of year for this project?
 Also, I have heard that covering the reseeded area with straw is a good idea.
 Is this necessary in your opinion?
 Thanks very much!

-Benton County Oregon Posted over 5 years ago
+Benton County OR Posted almost 6 years ago

 I live in Christmas Valley & am a board member for the Park & Recreation District here.
 We have a 9 hole course that was built back in the 60's.
 Does it matter what type of sand is used for the greens?
 If so, what do we need to use?

 I live in Southwest Portland and have persistent poa annua infestations.
 I read your answers to Alec K from 2-27-2013.
 The information is very helpful.
 I need more information about the Fall feeding--what is the area for the formula of 6#s nitrogen, 1# phosphorus, 4#s potassium, supplemented with 2#s sulfer a year.
 Is this applied once or twice a year (except for the sulfer) and when?
 I would also like to know about any more recent pre/post-emergents that are on the market that are work well in the Pacific Northwest, e.g., Tenacity (mesotrione), Eschelon SC (Sulfentrazone, Prodiamine).
 Velocity is out of my price range.